Who am I?

 It's hard to say sometimes isn't it?
 Why do I code?
 Why am I here doing this?
 The short answer is: I love building things!
 My whole life for as long as I remember, I have been fascinated by how things work and more especially the act of creation itself: how to create things that are useful, beautiful and enjoyable.

-In the late 90's when I was a teenager I started getting into photography.
+In the late 1990s, when I was a teenager, I started getting into photography.
 Then later in college I studied film and animation and later worked in the film industry doing some set decoration, set construction, prop handling and then later motion graphics, videography, and video editing.
-This lead to my initial interest in design.
+This led to my initial interest in design.

 By 2011 I had moved to Seattle, hoping to land a gig someplace in technology.
-The unfortunate reality of working as a designer in technology however is, that you don't really get to put your hands into the proverbial "engine of the car."
-In other words you don't get "hands on" time with the interworkings of the machine.
+The unfortunate reality of working as a designer in technology, however, is that you don't really get to put your hands into the proverbial "engine of the car."
+In other words, you don't get "hands on" time with the inner workings of the machine.
 As a designer, you get to design the look and feel and interactions, but don't actually get to build it.
 The closest you get is in understanding the behaviors of a user, and augmenting patterns in the system to create a predictable outcome.
 As a designer, I could never get around these details.
 It bothered me to not be the builder.
 So, in order to overcome this problem, I learned how to code.
 The rest is history.